Skip to content

 Amassing members

-In Türkiye’s 3rd largest city of Izmir in the mid-1960s a mysterious Muslim religious congregation emerged under the cleric Fetullah Gulen.
+In Türkiye’s third largest city of Izmir in the mid-1960s a mysterious Muslim religious congregation emerged under the cleric Fetullah Gulen.
 His movement became locally known as “hizmet” (the service), “cemaat” (congregation) and “Gulenciler” (the Gulenists).

 The roots of their recruitment strategy can be traced back to its early phases, which focused on educational institutions and special dormitory houses particularly targeting high school and university students.